Heart Rate and HRV in Ecological Momentary Assessment

-At ilumivu we receive a lot of requests about ambulatory assessment of heart rate and how to best integrate it with mobile Ecological Momentary Assessment (mEMA).
-Some of our clients are interested in capturing heart rate (HR) as they may be studying physical movement and fitness, others are interested in capturing heart rate variability (HRV) either as a marker or cardiovascular health or emotional wellbeing.
+At ilumivu we receive a lot of requests about ambulatory assessment of heart rate and HRV and how to best integrate these metrics with mobile Ecological Momentary Assessment (mEMA).
+Some of our clients are interested in capturing heart rate (HR) for the study of physical movement and fitness, others are interested in capturing heart rate variability (HRV) either as a marker or cardiovascular health or emotional wellbeing.

 Either way there are many devices readily available to help you collect these data from your patients or participants as they go about their daily lives.
 We will not review all these here but will focus on the issue of integration with mobile Ecological Momentary Assessment systems to enable self-report annotation of the physiological data.

 As is the case with Activity Tracking there is no one perfect solution for ambulatory heart rate triggered Ecological Momentary Assessment.
 Your decision on which device to choose will come down to the relative importance of the following factors:

 - Physical design: is it feasible and desirable for your participants to wear a chest strap, a wrist band, a finger or ear sensor?